Subscribe for email updates on the Renewable Energy Target including reforms to the Small-scale Renewable Energy Scheme.

 The funding will be used to support development of reforms to improve the integrity of the Small-scale Renewable Energy Scheme and better protect consumers.

-A public consultation on an exposure draft of proposed amendments to the Renewable Energy (Electricity) Regulations 2001 (REE Regulations) was conducted by DISER with the support of the agency from 22 October to 12 November 2021.
+A public consultation on an exposure draft of proposed amendments to the Renewable Energy (Electricity) Regulations 2001 (REE Regulations) was conducted by DISER with the support of the CER from 22 October to 12 November 2021.

 The Renewable Energy (Electricity) Amendment (Small-scale Renewable Energy Scheme and Other Measures) Regulations 2021 became law on 17 December 2021.

 The updated regulations can be accessed via the

 The new regulations commenced in various stages throughout 2022.
 The first phase commenced on 1 April 2022.
 This included: